Governor DeSantis and Rep. Roy and Massie - May 22nd, Hour 3

 They just do what they want to do.

-And I guess, Chip, it goes down to if you guys were to send a funding bill like Thomas alluded to, defunding the unconstitutional behavior.
+And I guess, Chip, it goes down to if you guys were to send a funding bill like Thomas alluded to, defunding the unconstitutional behavior, I guess the fear of Republican leadership is the Democrats and the Senate would balk at it.

-It could lead to a lapse in appropriations, and that somehow that'd be a problem.
+It could lead to a lapse in appropriations and that somehow that'd be a problem.

-But I think you guys win that fight in terms of the border to say that Biden's not willing to fund all the other things that the American people would want, like military, uh, because he's insisting on an open border.
+But I think you guys win that fight in terms of the border to say that Biden's not willing to fund all the other things that the American people would want, like military, because he's insisting on an open border.

-Uh, you guys had the upper hand in terms of the public debate on that, and you didn't want to use it.
+You guys had the upper hand in terms of the public debate on that, and you didn't want to use it.

 Yeah, Governor, you're right.

-I think Thomas would agree with us.
+I think Thomas would agree with this.

 But here's the key.

-You gotta want to pick the fight.
+You got to want to pick the fight.

 This is an existential issue for you're either a country or you're not.